ajcarney/DSMEditor/README.md

 * Fast Render mode that removes a lot of graphical detail to load bigger matrices faster and see a bigger picture
 * Propagation Analysis
 * Export to various formats: CSV, Excel, PNG, Thebeau Matlab File
+* Clustering algorithm based on [Ronnie Thebeau's clustering algorithm](https://dsmweb.org/matlab-macro-for-clustering-dsms/).
+NOTE: this is a beta feature and has not been fully validated

 ### To Install for Developers (version >= 2.0.0)